Arghya0802/LeetCode-GFG-Daily-Challenges/README.md

-# LeetCode-Daily-Challenges
+# LeetCode & GFG Daily Problems
-This repo contains all the LeetCode Daily Questions which I have solved till now and also classifed them accordingly !!
+This repo contains all the LeetCode and GFG Daily Questions I have solved and classified accordingly !!